knnadeera/knnadeera/README.md

 - 👋 Hi there, I'm Nisala Nadeera, a passionate software engineer.

-- 👀 I specialize in crafting dynamic web applications using technologies like ReactJs, Angular, NestJs, Redux, Zustand, HTML, and CSS.
+- 👀 I specialize in crafting dynamic web applications using technologies like ReactJs, Angular, NestJs, NextJs, Redux, Zustand, HTML, and CSS.
 I thrive on turning ideas into robust and user-friendly solutions.

 - 🌱 Currently, I am on a journey of continuous learning and growth, exploring new possibilities in the ever-evolving world of web development.